ForecastOS/investos/guides/coming_soon/guides_under_development.md

 The following guides are under development:

-## Future guides

--   WIP: SPO
--   Advanced Investment Strategies
--   Advanced Cost Models
--   Advanced Constraint Models
+-   Off-The-Shelf Risk Models
--   Risk Models
+-   Custom Risk Models
 -   Using ForecastOS